programmable-web-project-unioulu/PWP/meetings.md

 ### Action points
-*List here the actions points discussed with assistants*
+*List here the actions points discussed with assistants* Change url hard coding to url_for()
+Build more tests, check coverage.

 ### Comments from staff
 *ONLY USED BY COURSE STAFF: Additional comments from the course staff*